The Autumn Equinox

 Worldwide Didgeridoo Meditation

-This meditation is a worldwide link-up of people
+This a worldwide link-up of people supporting

-supporting environmental and personal awareness.
+environmental and personal awareness.

 It is held on the equinoxes and solstices.

-Starting at sunset, participants are asked to play or
+Starting at sunset participants are asked to

-listen to meditative music (preferably didgeridoos)
+play or listen to meditative music

-for 45 minutes and then to sit silently for 15 minutes.
+and then sit silently for 15 minutes.

 Current and Ongoing Global Meditations